 The Disneyland Holiday Season happens to be my absolute favorite time of year to visit the Disneyland Resort.
 I mean, what could be more magical than the happiest place on Earth during the holidays?
 The whole park will soon be transforming into a winter wonderland, from November 10, 2018, to January 7, 2019.

 If you know anything about our family, it’s that we set our bar for the holidays high because it’s our absolute favorite time of year.
 I mean we brought out the decorations in our house before Disney even got around to decorating their park.
 That being said it’s pretty hard to impress us, but the Disneyland Holiday festivities haven’t failed us yet!
 Grab our Pro Tips below to save time & money + avoid the crowds this holiday season at Disneyland & Disney California Adventure Park.

 Disneyland Holiday Season- Pro Tips To Help You Survive!

-- Buy Discounted Tickets in Advance- our favorite discounted Disney Ticket reseller is Park Savers, but note that they only sell multi-day park hopper tickets.
+Our favorite discounted Disney Ticket reseller is ARES TRAVEL, but note that they only sell multi-day park hopper tickets.

 - As soon as you enter the park you need to grab your first FASTPASS. *Pro Tip- FASTPASSES for the World of Color & Fantasmic can be reserved and they will not prevent you from retrieving other FASTPASSES.